Limited spots. Enroll now.

 Our eight-week Crisis Planning and Response Management program provides concise and informative insights for professionals who may encounter an unanticipated yet impactful crisis scenario with the potential to negatively affect the essential operations of their organization.
 Utilizing the COVID-19 pandemic as a model, this program will empower participants with concrete tools and strategies to develop a basic response and continuity plan both before and during a crisis event.
 The program places particular emphasis on the evolution of threats and the influence of global complexity.

 You will learn to:

-- Explain multiple strategies to executing a provisional crisis response plan in the midst of an unanticipated event;
+- Explain multiple strategies and execute a provisional crisis response plan in the midst of an unanticipated event

-The average base pay for an emergency response manager in the US.
+The average base pay for an emergency response manager in the United States

 - Business Continuity Professional